Reclaimed Water FAQ

 The aesthetic impact of the system is positive.
-Reclaimed water provides the ability to keep lawns and landscape plants green and healthy even during times of water restrictions.
+Reclaimed water provides the ability to keep lawns and landscape plants green and healthy even during periods when water restrictions are tightened.

 Is the water safe?

 Yes.
 Reclaimed water is treated, continually monitored and thoroughly tested to ensure that it meets the stringent requirements of the Florida Department of Environmental Protection (FDEP).
 Unlike most reclaimed water that is treated only twice, the reclaimed water produced at Tampa's Howard F. Curren Advanced Wastewater Treatment Plant goes through three major treatment processes before being delivered to the customer.
+While reclaimed water is not intended as a routine water source for pets or wildlife, there is no indication that their incidental or unintentional consumption is harmful.
 Detailed information regarding the quality of Tampa's reclaimed water is available.

 Are the reclaimed and potable water systems isolated?

-Why does the City need a reclaimed water program?
+Why does the City need a reclaimed water program for irrigation?

 Tampa's highest water use is during its annual dry season from March through June.
 During this time, the water levels can become very low in the Hillsborough River Reservoir and other water sources while irrigation demands are the highest.
-While the City's multi-faceted Water Efficiency and Conservation Program has been in existence for more than 15 years, using valuable reclaimed water for irrigation as an alternative to potable (drinking) water is the next logical step in maximizing Tampa's drinking water supply.
+While the City's multi-faceted Water Efficiency and Conservation Program has been in existence for more than 20 years, using valuable reclaimed water for irrigation as an alternative to potable (drinking) water helps to maximize Tampa's drinking water supply.
 The use of reclaimed water in place of drinking water for irrigation purposes reduces the stress on freshwater resources and helps save our natural systems.

-Reclaimed water may be used any day or days of the week.
-However, to provide the best service, we need everyone's help to spread out usage.
-Suggested watering days for addresses ending in an odd number (or the letter N through Z) are Tuesday, Wednesday, Friday, and Saturday.
-Suggested watering days for addresses ending in an even number (or the letter A through M) are Monday, Wednesday, Thursday, and Sunday.
+Reclaimed water may be used any day at any time.
+However, we suggest the following watering days to spread usage over the week.
+Addresses ending in an odd number (or the letter N through Z), Tuesday, Wednesday, Friday, and Saturday.
+Addresses ending in an even number (or the letter A through M), Monday, Wednesday, Thursday, and Sunday.